top of page

 Silhouettes of two people gesturing passionately against a vibrant orange and red abstract background, suggesting a heated discussion over personal injury rights.
 Apis Law

-Adjusters are not neutral.
-They are trained, evaluated, and compensated on how cheaply and how quickly they close files.
-These are the specific tactics they use against unrepresented injured people in New Hampshire:
+Adjusters are not neutral parties.
+They are trained, evaluated, and compensated based on how cheaply and quickly they close files.
+Here are some tactics they use against unrepresented injured individuals in New Hampshire:

-1. The "quick-close" deadline.
-"This offer is only good through Friday."
-It is not.
+Adjusters may say, "This offer is only good through Friday."
+This is misleading.
 There is no legal deadline on a settlement offer — only the three-year statute of limitations under RSA 508:4.
-Artificial urgency is designed to short-circuit the one thing that helps you: waiting until your treatment is complete.
+This artificial urgency is designed to short-circuit the one thing that helps you: waiting until your treatment is complete.

-2. The recorded statement.
-Usually a bad idea.
-Within the first week or two, the adjuster asks for a "brief recorded statement, just routine."
-It is not routine.
-It is a scripted interview designed to lock in statements such as "I feel okay today" or "I don't think I was going to need more treatment," which the carrier will later use to argue that your injuries had already resolved.
+Within the first week or two, the adjuster may request a "brief recorded statement, just routine."
+This is not routine.
+It is a scripted interview designed to lock in statements such as "I feel okay today" or "I don't think I will need more treatment."
+These statements can later be used to argue that your injuries had already resolved.
 You have no obligation to give a recorded statement to the opposing carrier.

-3. The "soft tissue" label.
-Adjusters reflexively categorize injuries as "soft tissue" (which they price cheaply) before any diagnostic imaging has been done.
-A herniated disc, a rotator cuff tear, a meniscus tear, or a concussion with post-concussive syndrome is not a soft-tissue sprain, but the early offer is often priced as if it is.
+Adjusters often categorize injuries as "soft tissue" (which they price cheaply) before any diagnostic imaging has been done.
+A herniated disc, a rotator cuff tear, or a concussion with post-concussive syndrome is not a soft-tissue sprain.
+However, the early offer is often priced as if it is.

-4. The pre-existing condition deflection.
-"You had a prior back issue in 2019, so this isn't from our insured."
+Adjusters may argue, "You had a prior back issue in 2019, so this isn't from our insured."
 New Hampshire law rejects this argument.
-The person who caused your injuries takes you as he finds you, and is liable for the full extent to which the accident aggravated the pre-existing condition.
+The person who caused your injuries takes you as they find you and is liable for the full extent to which the accident aggravated the pre-existing condition.
 A prior injury that was asymptomatic until the crash is a recoverable aggravation, not a defense.

-5. The "we're only paying the medical bills" offer.
 Adjusters often present a number equal to (or just above) the medical specials, framed as generous.
-That offer ignores pain and suffering, loss of enjoyment of life, diminished earning capacity, and future medical care, each of which is independently recoverable under NH law, as the cases cited below make clear.
+This offer ignores pain and suffering, loss of enjoyment of life, diminished earning capacity, and future medical care, each of which is independently recoverable under NH law.

 The value of a personal injury claim in New Hampshire is not an adjuster's opinion.
 It is a legal question governed by decisions of the New Hampshire Supreme Court.
-These cases define what can be recovered and make clear that an early offer cannot price what the law expressly allows:
+These cases define what can be recovered and clarify that an early offer cannot price what the law expressly allows:

 Johnston v.
 Lynch, 133 N.H.
 79 (1990)

-Johnston is the go-to authority for the full catalog of compensable damages in a New Hampshire injury case.
-The Court approved a jury instruction allowing the jury to consider the reasonable value of past and future medical care, future expenses (including tutoring, in that case), and reasonable compensation for past and future pain, discomfort, fears, anxiety, and mental and emotional distress.
+Johnston is the authority for the full catalog of compensable damages in a New Hampshire injury case.
+The Court approved a jury instruction allowing the jury to consider the reasonable value of past and future medical care, future expenses, and reasonable compensation for past and future pain, discomfort, fears, anxiety, and mental and emotional distress.
 An adjuster making a 30-day offer cannot possibly price the "future" half of any of those categories.

 Bennett v.
 Lembo, 145 N.H.
 276 (2000)

 Bennett establishes that loss of enjoyment of life is recoverable as a component of permanent impairment.
-As the Court explained, these damages "connote the deprivation of certain pleasurable sensations and enjoyment through impairment or destruction of the capacity to engage in activities formerly enjoyed by the injured plaintiff."
-Gardening, running, playing with your children, sleeping through the night — every activity the injury takes away is its own line item.
+The Court explained that these damages "connote the deprivation of certain pleasurable sensations and enjoyment through impairment or destruction of the capacity to engage in activities formerly enjoyed by the injured plaintiff."
+Activities like gardening, running, or playing with your children are each their own line item.
 No early offer accounts for this because permanence is established only at maximum medical improvement, months after the crash.

 Stachulski v.
 Apple New England, 171 N.H.
 158 (2018)

-Stachulski confirms that hedonic damages — compensation for the temporary or permanent inability to engage in the pleasurable aspects of life (golf, dancing, bowling, recreational sports, family life) — are independently recoverable.
+Stachulski confirms that hedonic damages — compensation for the inability to engage in pleasurable aspects of life — are independently recoverable.
 The Court also restated the standard for future damages: "There can be no recovery for future damages unless there is evidence from which it can be found to be more probable than not that they will occur."
 That evidence typically does not exist at the 30-day mark.
-It develops through ongoing treatment, imaging, and physician opinions.

 Vachon v.
 New England Towing, Inc., 148 N.H.
 429 (2002)

-Vachon holds that a plaintiff is entitled to recover damages for loss or diminution of earning capacity, and that those damages "need not be proven with mathematical certainty."
-A factory worker who can no longer lift 50 pounds, a construction worker with permanent shoulder restrictions, and a teacher with cognitive fatigue after a concussion each have a diminished-earning-capacity claim that a 30-day offer cannot possibly quantify.
-Vocational evidence, economic-loss reports, and long-term medical opinions are typically needed, and none of them exist in the first month after the crash.
+Vachon holds that a plaintiff is entitled to recover damages for loss or diminution of earning capacity.
+Those damages "need not be proven with mathematical certainty."
+A factory worker who can no longer lift 50 pounds or a teacher with cognitive fatigue after a concussion each have a diminished-earning-capacity claim that a 30-day offer cannot quantify.

 Duguay v.
 Gelinas, 104 N.H.
 182 (1962)